hadrianhughes/aastronomer/README.md

-# planets-api
+# AAStronomer

-A REST API for querying currently visible planets, running on AWS.
+AAStronomer is a RESTful API for finding celestial objects visible from your location.

+The app logic is written in Python and the app runs in AWS via CDK.

 Hosted at: [planets.hadrianhughes.com](https://planets.hadrianhughes.com)